reignstudios/Reign-Unity-Plugin/README.md

 Roadmap
 ========================================================================
-- Add Reign Score Leaderboard Achievement API to make up for Scoreoid being dead.
+- Add Reign-Scores Leaderboard Achievement API.
+This will be a cross platform service/API for any platform.